May201/CIMilestone1/README.md

 ## Deployment
 The website was deployed by choosing the master branch under the Github pages in the settings option of the project repository.The deployed link can be found at (https://may201.github.io/Farm-To-Home-/)
+To run locally, clone repo directly by passing git clone command ,onto the terminal.

 ## Credits
+All contents used in this website are my own.
 [Stackoverflow](https://stackoverflow.com/) was useful in finding how to adjust font-size of blockquotes.